Introducing RoundMap™, an integral framework for positive organizational development and change.

 Next, we’ve mapped four managing components around it corresponding to four management functions (planning, organizing, leading, and controlling), representing the third level of truth:

-Its color, blue, is the color of trust and loyalty.
+Its color is blue, representing trust and loyalty.
 Blue has a calming and relaxing effect on our psyche, giving us peace, confidence, and security.
 It dislikes confrontation and too much attention, but it is an honest, reliable, and responsible color, and you can always count on its support.

 Ultimate Level of Truth

-Last but not least, on the outer skirts, we’ve mapped four action components.
+Lastly, we’ve mapped four action components on the outer skirts.
 This is what we refer to as the fourth and Ultimate Level of Truth™:

 - Marketing | Exploring, creating, and delivering value to meet the needs of a target market.

-Its color, yellow, is the color of happiness and optimism.
+Its color is yellow, representing happiness and optimism.
 Yellow is a cheerful and energetic color that brings fun and joy to the world.
-It makes learning easier as it affects the logical part of the brain, stimulating mentality and perception.
+It makes learning more accessible as it affects the logical part of the brain, stimulating mentality and perception.
 It inspires thought and curiosity and boosts enthusiasm and confidence.

 And finally, you’ll notice the components of the P.A.C.E. formula, which paints the overall picture: